Entering the European market for chia seeds

 Packaging & labelling

-Chia is most commonly packed in polypropylene or multi-layer paper bags of 25kg.
-In the organic trade, paper is often preferred.
-For larger industrial users, big bags of around 1 ton can be used.
+Chia is most often packed in polypropylene or multi-layer kraft paper bags of 25 kg.
+Kraft paper is often preferred in the organic trade.
+For larger industrial users, big bags of around 1 tonne can be used.
+Packaging must protect the product and comply with Regulation (EC) No 1935/2004 on materials and articles intended to come into contact with food (version 27-03-2021).

-When exporting chia seeds to Europe, powder and oil must be labelled with the correct name:
+When exporting chia seeds or derivatives to Europe, the product must be labelled with the correct name:

 - Chia seeds (Salvia hispanica)